Surgical Case Library

 Endocrine

-Pendred Syndrome associated with Retrosternal Goiter
+Pendred Syndrome associated with Retrosternal Goiter.

-Pendred syndrome is a recessively inherited disorder characterized by dyshormonogenic goitre associated with s...
+<p style="text-align: justify;"><strong>Pendred syndrome is a recessively inherited disorder characterized by ...

 Adult presentation of Pendred syndrome with retrosternal extension is rare.

-Paraplegia: An Unusual Presentation of Follicular Lymphoma
+Paraplegia: An unusual presentation of Follicular Lymphoma.

-Follicular lymphoma (FL) is the commonest indolent Non-Hodgkin s lymphoma It usually presents with advanced st...
+<p style="text-align: justify;"><strong>Follicular lymphoma (FL) is the commonest indolent Non-Hodgkin s lymph...

 This is a rare presentation of follicular lymphoma manifesting initially as rapid-onset paraplegia due to spinal cord compression.